From Empty Suit to Authentic Life

 - begin making choices that are more aligned and sustainable

-- Training in positive psychology, polyvagal-informed and parts-based approaches
+- skills in somatic, positive psychology, part-based and polyvagal approaches

-Lived, embodied experience of professional burnout, recovery and reintegration, not theory alone.
+- lived experience of burnout, recovery and reintegration

 Working with leaders and schools